aws-samples/aws-stm32-ml-at-edge-accelerator/README.md

 - Ensure your AWS credentials are in place for your IoT account (The account that will host the IoT stack if different)
 - Download and Install [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) to be able to flash device with initial firmware

+  **Note**
+  if installing on a Mac make sure you run the following command before installing to give it exec permission `sudo xattr -cr ~/SetupSTM32CubeProgrammer-macos.app`

 #### Provision Your Board